framing is just that: one of a kind, made

 are hand-carved frames.
 If this is something you are looking

-for, we have contacts in the United States and England that
+for, we have contacts in the United States and the UK that

 produce hand-carved frames or have existing antique frames